rolandnjoya1/azure-honeypot-with-attack-map/README.md

 We are going to import a spreadsheet (as a “Sentinel Watchlist”) which contains geographic information for each block of IP addresses.

-# Download: geoip-summarized.csv
+# Download: location-config.csv

 Within Sentinel, create the watchlist:

-Name/Alias: geoip
+*Name/Alias: geoip

-Source type: Local File
+*Source type: Local File

-Number of lines before row: 0
+*Number of lines before row: 0

-Search Key: network
+*Search Key: network

 Allow the watchlist to fully import, there should be a total of roughly 54,000 rows.

 In real life, this location data would come from a live source or it would be updated automatically on the back end by your service provider.

-Observe the logs now have geographic information, so you can see where the attacks are coming from
+Observe the logs now have geographic information, so you can see where the attacks are coming from using query 2 in sentinal-queries.txt

 let GeoIPDB_FULL = _GetWatchlist("geoip");
 let WindowsEvents = SecurityEvent